ajarara/C-experiments/README.md

 ## segfault.c
 Decrement a pointer, printing it out until the OS sends us sigsegv.
-Can we handle that?
+This is a bad thing™

 ## simple.c
 Does no IO or has any header files, simply here to illustrate base elements of an obj file for disassembly.